 - a.
 Align the street-facing walls of new buildings or new additions with the walls of existing contributing buildings along the block.
-While small-scale insets or extensions such as recessed entries or an upper projecting bay are fine, the main plane of the building wall should reinforce the common streetwall. - b.
+While small-scale insets or extensions such as recessed entries or an upper projecting bay are acceptable, the main plane of the building wall must reinforce the common streetwall. - b.
 Parking or vehicular areas between a building and the sidewalk detract from the pedestrian environment and the historic street wall; these uses must be moved back to the alley or rear side of the building (unless in the historically more industrial area on North side of Jefferson Street). - c.
-If an existing building area is already set back from the right of way, the area between the building and the street may become a pedestrian plaza, incorporating seating and shade. - d.
+If an existing building area is already set back from the right of way, the area between the building and the street may be landscaped, or may become a pedestrian plaza, incorporating seating and shade. - d.
 A missing street wall can be suggested by the use of high-quality, durable elements placed in line with the neighboring buildings, such as bollards or a visually permeable fence.
-The area between the building and the street may also be landscaped.